raspine/vim-code-runner/README.md

 ### Single file compiler/runner for c/c++ code ###
 I wanted a simple way to compile and run code snippets directly in Vim.

-Some websites like http://en.cppreference.com/w/ offers a convenient way to select compiler/standard in their web code runner and I wanted something similar.
+Some websites like http://en.cppreference.com offers a convenient way to select compiler/standard in a web code runner and I wanted something similar.

 vim-code-runner lets you choose compiler/standard and extends to also let you choose flags/libs interactively,

-If you have the [AsyncRun plugin](https://github.com/skywind3000/asyncrun.vim) installed, it will be used automatically so you can use the quickfix window with `:cnext` and friends.
+If you have the [AsyncRun plugin](https://github.com/skywind3000/asyncrun.vim) installed, it will be used automatically so you can use the quickfix with `:cnext` and friends.

 ## Commands